-BKPM New Regulation: Requirement of Paid-Up Capital for Foreign Company
+Requirement of Paid-Up Capital for Foreign Companies in Indonesia

-The Indonesia Investment Coordinating Board (Badan Koordinasi Penanaman Modal/BKPM) has released a new regulation requirement of Paid-Up Capital for Foreign investment Companies and will take effect starting on August 2021.
+The Indonesia Investment Coordinating Board (Badan Koordinasi Penanaman Modal/BKPM) has released a new regulation requirement of Paid-Up Capital for Foreign Companies in Indonesia and will take effect starting on August 2021.
 The Regulation, stipulates the latest guidelines and processes on the Service of Risk-Based Investment Licensing and Investment Facility.

 The highlighted point for this newly regulated rule is the requirement of Paid-Up Capital for Foreign-Investment Company / PT PMA.
 Previously, as stipulated in Company Law of Indonesia, the minimum requirement of Paid-Up Capital is 25% of the Authorized Capital (minimum of IDR 10 billion).